- Travel and Places

 The longer there is no sun, during the winter months the more sad people become because the sun brings happiness, with the fact that it is bright and shiny.
 Have you ever heard of SAD the meaning of the word SAD is a Seasonal affective disorder, which is caused for the most part from the lack of sun, which in turn is because you lack vitamin D. At least I think so, the Definition of SAD is a type of depression that's related to changes in seasons — SAD begins and ends at about the same times every year.
 If you're like most people with SAD, your symptoms start in the fall and continue into the winter months, sapping your energy and making you feel moody.

 The limitless blues of winter don't actually start in the winter they start in the fall which can make getting through winter very difficult because dealing with sad is so long.
-The more gloomy it is outside, the more time you spend indoors which can contribute to sad as well since you aren't getting fresh air as much as you used too.
+The more gloomy it is outside, the more time you spend indoors which can contribute to sad as well since you aren't getting fresh air as much as you used to.
 With winter being limitlessly long or at least feeling like it, you spend a limitless amount of time indoors, which can cause you to be moody since you aren’t getting fresh air that can brighten your mood immensely.

 Winter lasts a long time, but SAD lasts even longer, which in turn feels as though the winter blues is limitless.
 People can only do so much indoors before they get bored and want to run for the hills, or a change of scenery to brighten their mood as I like to call it.
 I have been a victim of the winter blues, I am a sun worshiper, or at least that is what I call it I don't have SAD but when there is no sun around me I do get a bit moody and feel like staying in bed all day.
 Once Spring and Summer come though SAD disappears and, people are a lot happier.
 Everyone has a little bit of the winter blues, because the winter lasts so long, and it is so gloomy and after a while, we get annoyed with it.
-We can only handle gloom for so long before we go crazy, this is the same with bone chilling cold.
+We can only handle gloom for so long before we go crazy, this is the same with bone-chilling cold.

 How does one get through the winter blues?
 First of all, do something uplifting like exercise, or go on vacation somewhere warm to get rid of the winter blues.
 If you have to do something uplifting limitlessly in order to cure the winter blues, then, by all means, do it find something that you enjoy and do it.
 I am sure it will make you feel much better through the winter.

-The Winter blues last for a limitless amount of time which is why most of us either go on vacation or have sun lights in our houses that we use because we need that extra dose of vitamin D just to get us through.
+The Winter blues last for a limitless amount of time which is why most of us either go on vacation or have solar lights that resemble the sun in our houses that we use because we need that extra dose of vitamin D just to get us through.
 If we don't have that, we will have the feeling of the winter blues because it is so dark, and gloomy all the time.
 Unless there is the sun in the winter we will feel the blues set in, which happens a lot depending on where you live.
 I say this because if you live somewhere surrounded by lots of trees even though there are no leaves on the trees it can still be quite dark depending on how big the trees are branches and stump wise.

 The winter season has a limitless shade of gray to it when it comes which is why some people suffer from winter blues because the colors don't change.
 Sure there could be the sun here and there but not enough to change our moods because there is just so much gray around.
 Which can make people feel sluggish and tired because if that is all they see for a limitless amount of time their moods will just be down in the dumps.
 I have had that over the last year in the winter because there was just so much darkness that I felt as though it would never be light again because there was darkness for days on end.